 - It has a rich history and was fought over many times

-- Some of it fortifications are straight and tall from the 12 to 14th centuries while others are Vauban style defenses from the 17th century
+- Some of its fortifications are straight and tall from the 12th to 14th centuries while others are Vauban style defenses from the 17th century

 Like many other Portuguese villages, Monsaraz has white houses and cobbled streets.
 However, there is definitively a very different atmosphere in that village.
 I can't tell you exactly what it is, maybe the shapes or the fact that it was a rich area, but it does not feel the same as visiting Obidos or Marvao.
 I was pleasantly surprised.